Soft Washing vs. Pressure Washing

 Pressure Washing

 Pressure washing is what most people think of when cleaning exteriors.
-It is the most effective way to clean the majority of outdoor surfaces, and it is remarkably satisfying to watch!
+It is the most effective way to clean most outdoor surfaces, and it is remarkably satisfying to watch!

 High-Pressure Clean